Qervas/tnm079/LabScripts/Theory.md

 $ g = \frac{2 - \chi}{2} $

-In your function, you are using the Euler characteristic to compute the genus.
-By rearranging the Euler characteristic formula, you obtain the genus directly as:
+By rearranging the Euler characteristic formula, we obtain the genus directly as:

 $ g = \frac{V - E + F}{2} $